Green Bay Packers: Detroit Lions

 The Packers' rivalry with the Detroit Lions has been another one of the oldest regular matchups in the NFL.
-They first met in 1930 when the Lions were known as the Portsmouth Spartans and based in Portsmouth, Ohio.
+They first met in 1929 when the Lions, originally based in Portsmouth, Ohio and known as the Portsmouth Spartans, were an independent team prior to joining the NFL the following season.
 The team eventually moved to Detroit for the 1934 season.
 The Lions and Packers have been division rivals since 1933 and have always met at least twice a season since 1932, without any canceled games between both rivals.
-The Packers lead the series 106–78–7 as of the end of the 2024 season, the first time in NFL history that a team has recorded 100 wins over an opponent.
+The Packers lead the series 108–78–7 as of the 2026 season, the first time in NFL history that a team has recorded 100 wins over an opponent.

 Conference

 Dallas Cowboys

 The rivalry between the Packers and Dallas Cowboys has resulted in several notable games in league history, including the "Ice Bowl" and other games impacting the playoff race.
 The rivalry heated up during the 2010s, with several of their games impacting the NFC playoff race during that decade.
 During the Brett Favre era in Green Bay, the Cowboys dominated the rivalry, going 9–2 (including 9–0 in Dallas) against the Packers when Favre was the quarterback.
 However, in the Aaron Rodgers era from 2008 to 2022, the Packers have dominated the rivalry, as Rodgers had an 8–2 record against the Cowboys with Green Bay, including a perfect 3–0 record in Dallas.
-The Packers lead the all-time series 22–17.
+The Packers lead the all-time series 22–17–1.
 The Packers lead 5–4 in the playoffs, with the last playoff match taking place in January 2024 at AT&T Stadium in the Wild Card round with a 48–32 Packers win.